-Cathy Parker’s life, and the lives of her family, has always revolved around athletics.
-Together with her husband Carl, a coach and former professional athlete, they have raised their four children and countless others at the ball field.
+Cathy Parker's life, as well as the lives of her family, has always revolved around athletics.
+Together with her husband, Carl, a coach and former professional athlete, they have raised their four children and countless others at the ball field.
 She founded two non-profits: Athletes 2 Champions and Beyond the Ballfield, which use the power of sports to unify and save young lives.

-Cathy has seen first-hand how sports can redirect youth and ultimately change communities.
-In 2007, she spear-headed an effort to help a struggling community 4,000 miles away in Barrow, Alaska, by giving them a gift of an artificial turf football field to replace their gravel covered field.
+Cathy has seen firsthand how sports can redirect youth and ultimately change communities.
+In 2007, she spearheaded an effort to help a struggling community 4,000 miles away in Barrow, Alaska, by giving them the gift of an artificial turf football field to replace their gravel-covered field.

-Her philanthropic work continued as she served as Director of Development & Marketing for Boys & Girls Club of Valdosta and completed a $3.8 million campaign for the building of a new club in Brooks County, Georgia.
-Before being involved with non-profit work, she thrived in the corporate sales arena and was recruited to be on the founding team of First Atlantic Bank in Jacksonville, Florida helping raise $30 million in capital to establish three branches.
-Her most recent endeavor is the launching of PHILANTROFILMS, a Georgia based non-profit focused on bringing film production and education to the South Georgia area with the building of South Georgia Studios & Film Academy.
+Her philanthropic work continued as she served as the Director of Development & Marketing for the Boys & Girls Club of Valdosta and completed a $3.8 million campaign for the construction of a new club in Brooks County, Georgia.
+Before her involvement with non-profit work, she thrived in the corporate sales arena and was recruited to be on the founding team of First Atlantic Bank in Jacksonville, Florida, helping raise $30 million in capital to establish three branches.
+Her most recent endeavor is the launch of PHILANTHROFILMS, a Georgia-based non-profit focused on bringing film production and education to the South Georgia area with the building of South Georgia Studios & Film Academy.

-She continues to motivate audiences across the country as a requested inspirational speaker, spreading her message that God uses ordinary people working together to do the extraordinary.
+She continues to motivate audiences across the country as a requested inspirational speaker, spreading her message that God uses ordinary people working together to achieve the extraordinary.

 Honnie Korngold is a producer and founder of CineVantage Productions, a television and film Production Company based in Los Angeles and South Georgia.
 CineVantage was launched in 2009 with the television series Travel with Spirit®, which aired for 7 seasons and was viewed weekly in over 150 countries.
 Since that time, CineVantage has continued to specialize in film and television projects that seek to not only entertain, but also inspire.